Vishnudas2003/Text2Page/examples/sample.md

+This is some text above the horizontal rule.

 ---

-This is a horizontal rule.
+And this is some text below the horizontal rule.